appacademy/Module-6-Resources/week_19/Day-1/w19d1-slides.md

 Use [this schedule](https://github.com/appacademy/Module-6-Resources/blob/main/group_project_resources/project-planning-sheet.md) to help guide your planning this week.

+***You will be required to have 4 features for this project, 2 full CRUD and 2 partial CRUD***

-You must produce 4 design documents for approval by your project advisor this week:
+You must produce 3 design documents for approval by your project advisor this week:
 - Feature list
 - User stories
 - Database schema
-- Grading scorecard

 ---